mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 2. A list of row vectors or list of column vectors
 3. A function mapping vectors from one space to another

 We will make especially heavy use of Perspectives 2 and 3.
-For a deeper discussion, see my [previous post](https://mbernste.github.io/posts/matrices/).
+For a more in-depth discussion, see my [previous post](https://mbernste.github.io/posts/matrices/).
 Let's get started.

 Column spaces